antonioan/BullsAndCows/README.md

 There's a chance some Microsoft-related software needs to be downloaded, for the programs to run.
 Please update me if you know if this is the case or not.

+## Disclaimer
+Most projects are discontinued, few are buggy.

 ## 01 AlmostExactly
 Made with VB.NET on Visual Studio 2012, March 2012.